 Get Out of Your Own Box

-Brands have more options than simply their native site for increasing their hyperlocal footprint.
+Now, brands have more options than simply their native site for increasing their hyperlocal footprint.
 A few of the ideas our panel suggested included:

 - Optimizing Yelp local listings with hyperlocal content;